Skip links

 The Malt District

-The Malt House District Silos have been an iconic landmark to generations of Melbournians.
+The Malt House District Silos have been a significant landmark to generations of Melbournians.
 Originally developed as brewing and malting sites in the 1850s and 60s, malting still takes place there today.
-The complex consists of malt houses, stores, silos and offices and – not to forget – the treasured Nylex sign and clock.
+The complex consists of malt houses, stores, silos, offices and – not to forget – the treasured Nylex sign and clock.

 Date